anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 Time taken without dot . operator:  0.15837284499999998
 ```

-But how by simply removing a dot it can help us achieve a significant amount of performance?
+But how simply removing a dot can help us achieve a significant amount of performance?
 Because when we call a function using . (dot) it first calls *getattribute()* or *getattr()* which then use dictionary operation which costs time.
 So, we can try using, from module import function.

 <br><br>